visgl/deck.gl/bindings/python/pydeck/docs/layer.rst

 .. image:: https://i.imgur.com/54a7buL.png
   :width: 500
-  :alt: New layer and color
+  :alt: Passing a string instead of an array

-The result of the render will be the same as the last image.
+You will notice nothing has changed.
 The expression parser in deck.gl processes the ``get_fill_color`` argument of ``'[180, 0, 200, 140]'`` and converts it to a list of constants.

-The expression parser has access to the variables in your data, so these operations can be combined:
+Importantly, the expression parser has access to the variables in your data, so you can pass them from Python for use in deck.gl:

 .. code:: python